 Financial stability is the ultimate goal of macroprudential policy.
-Banco de Portugal has defined four intermediate objectives to ensure that this utter aim is more easily achieved.
-To each intermediate objective corresponds an indicative set of macroprudential instruments, as described in the macroprudential toolkit.
-This list of instruments is regularly evaluated and should not be considered at any moment as closed, as the complexity and ongoing evolution of the financial system may require a revision of the toolkit.
-Additionally, Banco de Portugal may design other macroprudential measures that it considers as necessary to maintain financial stability.
+The Banco de Portugal has set out four intermediate objectives to ensure that this goal is more easily reached.
+Each intermediate objective corresponds to an indicative set of macroprudential tools, as described in the macroprudential toolkit.
+This set of tools is regularly assessed and can be reviewed, given the complexity and ongoing developments in the financial system.
+In addition, the Banco de Portugal may design other macroprudential measures it deems necessary to safeguard financial stability.

-The Organic Law of Banco de Portugal, the Legal Framework of Credit Institutions and Financial Companies (in Portuguese only) as amended by Decree-Law No. 157/2014 of 24 October, which transposed into national legislation Directive 2013/36/EU (CRD IV), and the Regulation (EU) No. 575/2013 (CRR) provide the legal basis for the implementation of these macroprudential measures.
+The Statute of the Banco de Portugal, the Legal Framework of Credit Institutions and Financial Companies as amended by Decree-Law No 23-A/2022 of 9 December 2022, which transposed into Portuguese law Directive (EU) 2019/878 (“CRD V”) and Regulation (EU) No 575/2013 (“CRR”), provides the legal basis for the implementation of these macroprudential measures.

 Relationship between instruments and macroprudential policy intermediate objectives